 The data showing the size and structure of the population are derived from population censuses, which are followed by annual statistical balances of data on births, marriages, divorces, deaths, and migration.
 The data sources are statistical reports from registries unless otherwise stated.
-Data on the population size and structure for 2011 follow the results of the 2011 Population and Housing Census from 26 March 2011; they are not comparable with the data for the previous years.
+Since 2011, data on the population size and structure follow the final results of the 2011 Population and Housing Census as at 26 March 2011; they are not comparable with the data for the previous years.